 In general, this includes:

-- Supporting mid-range performers to help them improve their performance and move higher up the grid (the top right of the grid is the optimum spot).
+- Support mid-range performers to help them improve their performance and move higher up the grid

-- Identifying employees who consistently underperform and developing a performance improvement plan.
+- Identify employees who consistently underperform and develop a performance improvement plan to train them

 Although there are a number of benefits to holding regular performance appraisals, using this assessment method can provide a deeper level of insight into the level of employee performance in your company.